Pop Culture Madness!

 Cost of a Superbowl ad in 1971: $72,000

-George C Scott refused to accept the Academy Award for Best Actor in 1971, and described the Oscar ceremony as "a two-hour meat parade".
+George C Scott refused to accept the Academy Award for Best Actor in 1971, and described the Oscar ceremony as “a two-hour meat parade.”

 RIP, Scandals, Sad and Odd News

-John List murdered his family to save their souls and arranged their bodies on sleeping bags.
-He then cleaned up, cut himself out of the family's photos, turned on a religious radio station, and fled.
-Only after the lights in the house had burned out one by one did neighbors call police.
+John List murdered his family to save their souls and arranged their bodies in sleeping bags.
+He then cleaned up, cut himself out of the family’s photos, turned on a religious radio station, and fled.
+Only after the lights in the house had burned out one by one did neighbors call the police.

 Ex-Beatle George Harrison plagiarized the Chiffons' He's So Fine with his hit My Sweet Lord.

-A man named Sylvester Magee claimed to be the last living slave and survivor of the Civil War.
+Sylvester Magee claimed to be the last living slave and survivor of the Civil War.
 He died in 1971 at the supposed age of 130.

 The Lawrence Welk Show covered Brewer & Shipley's One Toke Over the Line, mistaking it for a modern spiritual.

-Eric Clapton dedicated "Layla" to the model Pattie Boyd, the wife of his good friend George Harrison of The Beatles.
-Pattie Boyd first refused Eric Clapton but then later fell apart from George Harrison, as George Harrison was having an affair with the wife of Ringo Starr.
+Eric Clapton dedicated “Layla” to the model Pattie Boyd, the wife of his good friend George Harrison of The Beatles.
+Pattie Boyd first refused Eric Clapton but later fell apart from George Harrison, as George Harrison was having an affair with the wife of Ringo Starr.

 Until 1971, the Post Master General was one of the candidates for Presidential Succession.

-America's war on drugs, officially began in 1971.
-At that time 1 gram of cocaine cost $200 ($1,100 adjusted for inflation).
-Today that same gram of cocaine cost $50.
+America’s war on drugs officially began in 1971.
+At that time, 1 gram of cocaine cost $200 ($1,100 adjusted for inflation).
+Today, that same gram of cocaine cost $50.

 Only one NFL player has died on the field: Chuck Hughes in 1971.
 The game continued with a silent crowd.